uprial/customvillage/README.md

 ## Features

+* Detect villages based on locations of villagers
-* Detect villages and limit villagers population considering the beds' count
+* Calculate a number of beds in the villages and limit villagers population considering the beds
 * Limit population of cats (not tamed) and iron golems (non-player created) strongly according to the documentation

 ## Commands